 - Sleeping should take place in as dark and quiet atmosphere as possible.

-The lack of sleep is cumulative.
+Insufficiency of sleep is cumulative.
 Being asleep for at least eight hours means eight hours every night.
 If you have slept 4-5 hours several days during the week, it can’t be compensated with one night of 8-hour sleeping.
 What is needed is a consistently good sleep.